seequent/git-project/README.rst

 Bugs
 ----

-git-project is still in development.
+git-project is still in the very early stages of development.
 Use at your own risk.
-To report bugs or features, please email mfirmin@3ptscience.com
+To report bugs or request features, please email mfirmin@3ptscience.com